 Over the course of just a few decades, these changes took Japan from being a semi-isolated island nation, threatened by foreign imperialism, to being an imperial power in its own right.
 Japan seized control of Korea, defeated Qing China in the Sino-Japanese War of 1894-95, and shocked the world by defeating the Tsar's navy and army in the Russo-Japanese War of 1904-05.

 Although the Meiji Restoration caused a lot of trauma and social dislocation in Japan, it also enabled the country to join the ranks of world powers in the early 20th century.
 Japan would go on to ever greater power in East Asia until the tides turned against it in World War II.
-Today, however, Japan remains the third largest economy in the world, and a leader in innovation and technology - thanks in part to the reforms of the Meiji Restoration.
+Today, however, Japan remains the third largest economy in the world, and a leader in innovation and technology - thanks in large part to the reforms of the Meiji Restoration.